top of page

 with the gods.

-*Shakespeare's Macbeth, seasoned with a sprinkle of Hamlet and a pinch of Blake.
+*A souffle of Shakespeare, seasoned with a pinch of Blake.